-either: (a) we are the surviving entity; or (b) the resulting entity is a U.S. corporation or any state thereof or the District of Columbia, and expressly assumes in writing all of our obligations under the debentures and the indenture;
+either: (a) we are the surviving entity; or (b) the resulting entity is a U.S. corporation, and expressly assumes in writing all of our obligations under the debentures and the indenture;

 - no default or event of default exists or shall occur immediately after giving effect to the transaction; and - other conditions specified in the indenture are satisfied.